escher-trace/escher-trace.github.io/docs/Analysis.md

 ![Screenshot](../img/TimePointsEnter.png){: style='width:600px' }

 ### 6.3.4 Submit or Abort Changes
 Submit the selections by clicking **Submit Form** or abort changes by clicking the X in the top right.
 If the form was filled out correctly, submission will cause additional graph types (Kinetic Abundance and Kinetic MPE) to appear in the Escher-Trace Menu under **Graph Type**.
-Additionally these options will appear in the context menu's for each graph (acessed by right-clicking a graph).
+Additionally, these options will appear in the context menu's for each graph (accessed by right-clicking a graph).
 The kinetic graph of an individual isotopologue can be accessed by selecting the desired isotopologue on the x-axis of an MID graph.

 Submit: